Memorial Garden

 Contributions

 Memorial gifts are welcome and may be made to the church at any time.
-These funds will be placed in the Memorial Garden Fund, reserved for the maintenance and furnishing of the garden.
+These funds will be placed for the Memorial Garden Refresh Project, reserved for the maintenance and furnishing of the garden.

 Application Procedure